wpsocio/wp-projects/plugins/wptelegram-comments/src/readme.txt

 == Changelog ==

-= 1.1.24 =
+= 1.2.0 =
-- Improved script attributes validation and escaping
+- Improved the UI for small/mobile screens
+- Refreshed the UI migrating away from Chakra UI
+- Fixed and improved the a11y issues in settings page UI

 [See full changelog](https://github.com/wpsocio/wptelegram-comments/blob/main/CHANGELOG.md)